replicate/cog-mpt-7b-storywriter-65k/README.md

 cog predict -i prompt="On a dark and stormy night "
 ```

+## Step 3: Push your model weights to cloud storage

+If you want to deploy your own cog version of this model, we recommend pushing the tensorized weights to a public bucket.
+You can then configure the `setup` method in `predict.py` to pull the tensorized weights.

+Currently, we provide boiler-plate code for pulling weights from GCP.
+To use the current configuration, simply set `TENSORIZER_WEIGHTS_PATH` to the public Google Cloud Storage Bucket path of your tensorized model weights.
+At setup time, they'll be downloaded and loaded into memory.

+Alternatively, you can implement your own solution using your cloud storage provider of choice.

+To see if the remote weights configuration works, you can run the model locally.

-## Step 3: Create a model on Replicate
+## Step 4: Create a model on Replicate

 Go to [replicate.com/create](https://replicate.com/create) to create a Replicate model.

 Make sure to specify "private" to keep the model private.

-## Step 4: Configure the model to run on A100 GPUs
+## Step 5: Configure the model to run on A100 GPUs

 Replicate supports running models on a variety of GPUs.
 The default GPU type is a T4, but for best performance you'll want to configure your model to run on an A100.

 Click on the "Settings" tab on your model page, scroll down to "GPU hardware", and select "A100".
 Then click "Save".

-## Step 5: Push the model to Replicate
+## Step 6: Push the model to Replicate

 Log in to Replicate: